* Threatened or Endangered

 : Weight up to 100 - 220 lbs.

-: Populations are generally controlled in most areas by controlled hunting.
-Has been introduced in such places as the Czech Republic and Finland, where they have thrived.
+• They have been introduced in the Czech Republic and Finland, where they have thrived.